Attachment Trauma

 When we task a partner to relieve our painful relics of attachment trauma, we unwittingly blame them for our connection woes.
 Perhaps, we are expecting too much, driving caring and considerate others away.
 We have personal emotional work to do.

 Old processes are recycled with each new connection; joy is replaced with fear, magnifying anxiety, and motivating attempts of control to prevent the inevitable.
 Overloaded emotions stimulate elevated responses—even neutral triggers cause us to jump.
-The rotating partners doesn’t resolve our emotional injuries.
+Rotating partners does not resolve our emotional injuries.
 They can’t fulfill emotional needs, when we suck everything they have to offer into an unfillable wound.

 See Emotional Black Holes for more on this topic

 There is hope.
 We can untangle these relationship-destroying patterns left from our attachment trauma.
-With recognition, we can change directions, avoiding familiar pit falls.
+With recognition, we can change directions, avoiding familiar pitfalls.
 Healthy relationship changes require knowledge, skill, and empathy; and most importantly—patience.
+These ingredients intertwine to provide a protective shield, lifting partners to transcend their pasts and find safety in the relationship.

 Attachment trauma embeds emotions unfitting to present experience deep in the fabric of our psyche.
 Quick solutions to break long existing patterns seldom work.
 Reconstructing a broken relationship requires more than stumbling through a new technique.
 We need practice, patience, and often professional guidance.